rchillyard/Comparer/README.md

 constructed from an implicitly discovered _Comparer_ of the type yielded by the "lens" function lambda and which is then snapped by the given lens.

-Actually, since the lens functions are all of type Date=>Int, we can do even better:
+Actually, since the lens functions are all of type _Date=>Int_, we can do even better:

     object Date {
       implicit val dateComparer: Comparer[DateF] = Comparer(_.year, _.month, _.day)